ines-08/BDNR/README.md

 All credentials can be found in the `data.json` file generated during setup.
 By default, we add two predefined accounts:

 - `user / user123` - for a regular user account;
-- `admin / admin123` - for an account with administrator privileges;
+- `admin / admin123` - for an account with administrator privileges.

 ### Endpoints